Chymyst/chymyst-core/docs/chymyst07.md

 Another requirement is that emitting `endCritical()` must end whatever `beginCritical()` began, but only if `endCritical()` is emitted by the _same reaction_.
 If a different reaction emits `endCritical()`, no access to the critical section should be granted.
-Somehow, the `endCritical()` molecules must be different when emitted by different reactions.
+Somehow, the `endCritical()` molecules must be distinct when emitted by different reactions.
 However, `beginCritical()` must be the same for all reactions, or else there can't be any contention between them.

 Additionally, we would like it to be impossible for any reaction to call `endCritical()` without first calling `beginCritical()`.